HelainSchoonjans/2DStrategy/README.md

 - when a character moves, he should avoid obstacles.
 - It would be nice to be able to move the camera and zoom.
 - Attack scripts and weapon icons not always working as expected.
 Blue attacking grey does not show damage icons.
+- Didn't create a death animation or change the background color to red on camera shake.

 ## Troubleshooting
 - by adding a box collider I could make my clicks on the characters detected.
 I also had to center the box collider on the characters; there was an offset.